 From the outside, the Golden Lotus look much like any other mid to upper-range place in Hanoi: narrow frontage, gold signs, big-glass doors and a uniformed doorman, but these would be our affordable luxury choice in Hanoi and would suit a couple with a mid-range budget or looking for a treat while in town.
 The location is convenient, within a few minutes’ walk of Hoan Kiem Lake, around the...
 Read our full review of Golden Lotus Hotel 2.

 Golden Rice Boutique Hotel is a well-established player in the Hanoi hotel scene, having been around since the 1990s.
 Fortunately it’s been refurbished since then and is a solid midrange choice in an excellent central location.
 Traditional but appealing.
 The hotel has gone in for heavy wood furnishings and reception feels a bit dated in its design.
 Rooms are immaculately turned out, however,...
 Read our full review of Golden Rice Hotel.

 With 70 bedrooms, Hanoi Pearl Hotel is a very large new addition to Hanoi’s hotel scene.
 Dominating the skyline on narrow Bao Khanh, this modern hotel — with a Vietnamese twist — offers pricey but excellent rooms close to the action.
 Many of the new top-range hotels in Hanoi go crazy on shiny marble, sparking chandeliers, gilded picture frames and heavily upholstered furniture, so...
 Read our full review of Hanoi Pearl Hotel.

-Joseph's Hotel is not a budget option but offers 10 simply decorated, comfortable rooms in a quiet location on Au Trieu St, near the cathedral and away from the hectic pace of central Old Quarter.
-It's easy to miss as their signage is simply the hotel name etched on the glass front doors, so look out for a glass-fronted building about halfway down the street on the cathedral side.
-Although it's...
+No-fuss Joseph's Hotel offers 10 simply decorated, comfortable rooms at excellent prices in a quiet location on Au Trieu St, near the cathedral and away from the hectic pace of central Old Quarter.
+Rooms in the 2009-opened hotel are spotlessly well maintained and while they won't win any latest style awards, they are tastefully decorated, with faux wooden floors, springy beds decked in quality...
 Read our full review of Joseph's Hotel.